-The Goon Sax is an indie pop trio from Brisbane, Australia.
+The Goon Sax are an indie pop trio from Brisbane, Australia.
 Formed in 2013, the band consists of Riley Jones, Louis Forster and James Harrison.
 The band released their debut album, Up to Anything, in 2016 on the Chapter Music label.

 Forster and Harrison started the Goon Sax when they were still in high school.
 The two began by collaborating on songs together in Harrison’s bedroom.
 In March 2014, Jones joined the band after taking drum lessons for a month.
 In September 2015, Chapter Music released their debut single, “Sometimes Accidentally,” followed by their second, “Boyfriend,” two months later.